agn453/HI-TECH-Z80-C/README.md

 ### Release v3.09

-The original HITECH C linker (LINK.COM) has been renamed as LINQ.COM and the main compiler front-end (C.COM) has been patched to reflect this name change.
+The original HI-TECH C linker (LINK.COM) has been renamed as LINQ.COM and the main compiler front-end (C.COM) has been patched to reflect this name change.
 This was done to avoid a name clash with the Digital Research supplied CP/M linker.
 The original version is kept as C-ORIG.COM